themi/has_lineage/README.md

 ```

 ```
-children?                   are there any children for this record parent?                     is there a parent record for this record update_children_recursive   reset the tree from the record's parent down to last descendant move_to(destination_parent) move this record to another.
+children?                     are there any children for this record parent?                       is there a parent record for this record update_child_paths_recursive  reset the tree from the record's parent down to last descendant move_to(destination_parent)   move this record to another.
 Also updates bothe source and
                               destination tress
 ```

 ```